grpc/test-infra/tools/README.md

 The script `prepare_for_prebuilt_workers.go` takes the following options:
 * `-l `<br> Language and GITREF to benchmark.
-The language and its specific GITREF wish to build workers from can be specified as `language:COMMIT_SHA`.
+The language and its specific GITREF to build the workers from can be specified as `language:COMMIT_SHA`.
 May be repeated.
 * `-t` <br> Tag for prebuilt images.
 Tag is a required fields.
 Tag complies with [docker tag's restrictions](https://docs.docker.com/engine/reference/commandline/tag/#extended-description).